Frequently Asked Questions about MURA and Ultra Marathon races

 - Social media platform for sharing about ultra running (in Malaysia and beyond)

 In addition to this, our ordinary members are getting the following additional benefits compared to associate members:

-- Some free slots for oversea participating ultra-marathons with sometimes free entries, transportation or accommodation (depending on races)
+- Eligible to be selected for free slots for oversea participating ultra-marathons with sometimes free entries, transportation or accommodation (depending on races)

-- Some free slots for participating ultra-marathon races in Malaysia
+- Eligible to be selected for free slots for participating ultra-marathon races in Malaysia

 Once an associate member has successfully completed an ultra-marathon, his membership status is automatically upgraded to ordinary membership with all the associated benefits.
 Members have to notify the MURA committee and provide their race results/certificate.

 MURA is working over time at bringing more benefits to its members.

 What is the difference between MURA and other running communities ?